spajus/keyclacker/README.md

 - It's using system call to afplay to play sounds.
 CoreAudio or OpenAL should be used instead for much better performance.
 - Repeating keys produced by a long key press should not produce any sound.
+- Modifier keys don't produce correct sounds when pressed in bulk.
+- Add more variety and stereo range.

 ## Contributing